AngleProtocol/angle-docs/guides/newbie.md

 ### Follow our Angle guides

 Once you have ETH in your wallet, you can follow our Angle guides to see how to use the protocol!
-You can start by this guide explaining [how to get agEUR](broken-reference).